gilligan/haskellx-slides/index.md

 ---

 ## About You

+Before we get started i'd like to learn a bit about you

 * Who has never used Nix before at all? :hand:
 * Who has already packaged something with Nix? :hand: